 - 33. Chambers is committed to promoting greater diversity at the Bar and within Chambers. - 34.
-Chambers will take steps to encourage applications from minority and underrepresented groups, including BME people and members of other ethnic minorities, women, disabled people, LGBT+ people, and people from less advantaged social backgrounds. - 35.
+Chambers will take steps to encourage applications from minority and underrepresented groups, including BME people and members of other ethnic minorities, women, disabled people, LGBT+ people, and people from less advantaged social backgrounds.
+Chambers will also take steps to ensure that its recruitment processes are inclusive of people with neurodivergent conditions. - 35.
 Where appropriate and permitted by law including under the Equality Act 2010 (as amended from time to time), Chambers may, on a case by case basis, approve proportionate positive action in recruitment and/or promotion.